EVA BERTRAND ADAMS

 After teaching high school in Las Vegas, she attended graduate school at Columbia University in New York.

-She was on the English faculty at the University of Nevada in 1940 when Nevada Senator Pat McCarran asked her to join his staff in Washington D.C.
-She became his Administrative Assistant and remained in that position until Senator McCarran’s death in 1954.
+She was a member of the English faculty at the University of Nevada in 1940 when U.S. Senator Pat McCarran from Nevada asked her to join his staff in Washington D.C.
+She became his administrative assistant and remained in that position until Senator McCarran’s death in 1954.
 She quickly found herself to be in charge of the office and had the wisdom to know how to handle many difficult situations that arose.

 “The Secretary of the Senate had an open bar,” Adams recalls, “which created problems, frequently, and this night it was a great problem because Senator McCarran had been at this open bar.
 He came stomping into the office.”
 He then dictated a number of rude telegrams to some of the most important people in the aviation industry, ordering them to be in his office at 10 a.m. the following morning.
 She stared at the telegrams, decided not to send them and cleaned out her desk for her pending discharge.
 McCarran didn’t even show up till 10:30, and later recalled he had ordered something done.
 When she showed the telegrams, he gasped, “My God, did you send those?”